johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/commandLineAndClusterReferenceSheet.md

 Johan Zvrskovec 2020

 # Connect to Roslind: remote access with ssh
-Connecting with your user (use your k-username), using a specified private keyfile (identity file)
+Connecting with your user (use your k-username), using a specified private keyfile (identity file) (1) or when you have set up your keys in ~/.ssh/config (2)

-    ssh -i ~/rosalind.rsa kXXXXXXXX@login.rosalind.kcl.ac.uk
+    ssh -i ~/rosalind.rsa kXXXXXXXX@login.rosalind.kcl.ac.uk    #1

-Connecting with your user, when you have set up your keys in ~/.ssh/config

-    ssh kXXXXXXXX@login.rosalind.kcl.ac.uk
+    ssh kXXXXXXXX@login.rosalind.kcl.ac.uk                      #2

 # File areas on Rosalind
 Personal - for scripts, logs, and programs: